 It is in this context that cultural-regions make sense outside the simplicity of fixed ethnic identities that we too readily take for granted especially when we think that they were somehow wedded to the borders of ‘Nation States’, their internal sub-divisions or ‘provinces’.
-It makes more sense to narrate the history of a cultural-region as opposed to narrating the history of a ‘country’, an artificial space confused with a primordial history.
+It makes more sense to narrate the history of a cultural-region as opposed to narrating the history of a ‘country’, or a geo-administrative ‘region’, artificial spaces confused with a people’s “primordial history”.
 Whenever we speak of cultural-regions, we are speaking of spaces that transcend the traditional geographical or political borders of modern nation states and their administrative sub-divisions.

 British Paharis and Kashmir – the ‘homeland’ question?

 It is this ‘India’, the India of the Past and not the one of the British imagination, or its successor States, of Hindu Nationalists, Pakistani Ideologues, and Kashmiri nationalists, that is particularly salient for those of us who would like to narrate the history of our cultural heritage outside political frameworks.

 The Pahari cultural sphere is one such cultural region that transcends the administrative sub-divisions of Pakistan, Pakistan-administered-Kashmir and Indian-administered-Kashmir.
 In the past, it stretched much further west into regions that are now considered part of Afghanistan particularly around the environs of the Kabul River.
 It’s traditional heartland in Peshawar, on account of affluent polities characterised by the same cultural norms, no longer forms part of its cultural-sphere today as the Peshawar basin and the Swat valley are predominately populated by Pashto speaking tribes who came to the area approximately 400 to 500 years ago.
 Modern-day Pashtuns do not represent the historical culture of the region which now extends more eastwards.

-This area was associated with the ancient Civilisation of Gandhara, and it is from this ‘space’ we have the roots of our cultural traditions and language.
+This area was traditionally associated with the ancient Civilisation of Gandhara, and it is from this ‘space’ we have the roots of our cultural traditions and language.
 With the upheavals of wars and conflicts, ‘Paharis’ have been gradually moving eastwards, from the River Indus as far afield as the Pir Panjal Mountain Range that separates them from ethnic Kashmiris and another closely related people – the Dogras.